timm/tested/alfold.md

 1. Anything after four dashes (`----`) is not included in the output.
 2. Any line starting with two dashes and a space(`-- `( **is** included in the output.
-3. We only show help on public function.
-4. In function argument lists, 2,4 spaces denotes optional,local arguments.
-5. `XXX:new(...)` functions are assumed to be constructors and are reported as `XXX(...)
-6. Public functions are denoted with a  trailing "-->", followed by return type then some comment text. e.g.<br> `function fred(s) --> str; Returns `s`, written as a string`<br> Note the semi-colon.
+3. Public functions are denoted with a  trailing "-->", followed by return type then some comment text. e.g.<br> `function fred(s) --> str; Returns `s`, written as a string`<br> Note the semi-colon.
 Do not skip it (its important).
+4. Alfond only show help on public function.
+5. In public function argument lists
+    - 2,4 spaces denotes optional,local arguments.
-7. In public function arguments, lower case versions of class type (e.g. `data`) are instances of that type (e.g.  `data` are `DATA` so `datas` is a list of `DATA` instances).
+    - In public function arguments, lower case versions of class type (e.g. `data`) are instances of that type (e.g.  `data` are `DATA` so `datas` is a list of `DATA` instances).
-8  Built in types are num, str, tab, bool, fun denoted with prefixes `n,s,t,is`
+    - Built in types are num, str, tab, bool, fun denoted with prefixes `n,s,t,is`
-9. User-defined types are any word starting with two upper case leading letters is a class; e.g. DATA
+    - User-defined types are any word starting with two upper case leading letters is a class; e.g. DATA
-10. Public function arguments have the type hints shown in the following table.
-11. All other variable names can be anything at all.
+6. Any other local variable, or arguments to other functions, can be anything at all.
+7. `XXX:new(...)` functions are assumed to be constructors and are reported as `XXX(...)

+Summary of type hints (applies only to public functions):

 What        | Notes
 :-----------|:------------------------------------------------------------------